microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 # Readying for publication

 We care about software quality.
-It helps prevent regressions, reduce maintenance costs, minimize chores, and enable us to move faster.
+Quality checking prevents regressions, reduces maintenance costs, minimizes chores, and enables us to move faster.

 Before submitting the pull request, please check your build by running these checks: